bsevansunc/rWorkshop/advancedDataWrangling.md

 - Introduction to the tidyverse
 - tidyR and dplyr review
-- Don't be a **dirty data** maker!
+- Tidy data
+- Data wrangling in the tidyverse
 - Manipulating strings using stringr
-- Joining data
-- Working with dates
-- Selecting fields (review)
-- Subsetting with %in%